 But it was in my senior year, at age 17, that my creative writing teacher asked me, “Have you ever thought about being a writer?”
 He was serious in his question and his faith in my writing gave a voice to a dream I had been too scared to say out loud.
 His name was Glenn Heyward and, in my life, he was the teacher who made a difference.

 I certainly had a great foundation for stories: I was an Air Force Brat until I was 16 ½ with plenty of real adventures that played out like the first-person novels I was fond of reading.
 In fact, I have an excellent memory for details – I can still tell you what I was wearing to dances or on dates over 40 years ago.
-And back then, I wanted my life to read like a book so I knew it would be important to remember the names and faces and all the little things.
+Back then, I wanted my life to read like a book so I knew it would be important to remember the names and faces and all the little things.
 Being a military dependent afforded me plenty of writing material: three tours in England; stateside bases in New York, New Jersey and Florida; 16 schools in 12 years; 22 homes before I was 17.
 This gypsy life gave me the mettle to later attend college sight unseen and then move to Chicago after graduation and later reunite with my high school sweetheart, have a child at 41, and make our recent move to London.
 Whenever I have faced a scary decision, my Air Force upbringing taught me to confront each challenging decision and ask two questions: what’s the worst that can happen?
 The answer could be “no” and I can live with that.
 What’s the best?
 It could be “yes.”
 It’s the “yes” that has always kept me moving towards my dreams.
 In other words, “No guts, no glory.”